comfyteatime/Bad-Apple-for-Gameboy/README.md

 Finally, to actually play the video, we write a video player in RGBDS Gameboy assembly, which decodes each frame and writes the changes to the tilemap in VRAM, once every two VBlank cycles, to achieve a smooth 30fps experience.

-Proper documentation for this project may follow in the future, as well as adding music the music, and cleaning up the code, but i currently have no immediate plans to do so.
+Proper documentation for this project may follow in the future, as well as adding music the music, and cleaning up the code, but I currently have no immediate plans to do so.